-The brute force method generates all possible combinations of media vehicles and is generally impractical except where the number of vehicles can be pre-limited by judgment.
+The brute force method generates all possible combinations of media vehicles and is generally impractical except where the number of vehicles can be pre-limited by a heuristic as in the later TRA optimizer.

 At Kenyon & Eckhardt (now Bozell, Jacobs, Kenyon & Eckhardt), working for Norm Hecht, Harvey conceived and designed two optimization models, one which was the first local media allocation model for deciding on an automated basis how much spot TV weight to buy in each market, and the other which attempted to use the agency's advertising testing results, compiled under the leadership of Sy Lieberman and Ted Dunn, to create objective media impact weights.